apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 # Training a Neural Network

-We have seen all the components necessary for creating a neural network so we are now ready to move on to an example on how we can create and train a neural network from scratch.
+We have seen all the necessary components for creating a neural network, we are now ready put all the pieces together and train a model end to end.

 ## 1. Data preparation